How to Find Failures Faster in Jenkins Test Results

 7. Generating Execution History Recordings and Accessing Them in Jenkins

-With our project configured, click Build Now from the project dashboard.
+With our project configured, click Build Now from the project dashboard to run the JUnit test cases in Jenkins.

 Jenkins runs our project and show the most recent build in the Build History on the dashboard.